dana-ciocan/reporiffic-react/README.md

 VITE_GITHUB_TOKEN=<your personal github token>
 VITE_GITHUB_OWNER=<your Github organisation>
 VITE_GITHUB_TEAM=<your team slug>
+VITE_STARRED_REPOS=<any repos you want to see at the top of the list, comma-separated>
 ```

 For Economist Group teams, the Github organisation should be `EconomistDigitalSolutions`.